Sidhu seeks to meet Sonia Gandhi on his 13-point agenda, says 'Punjab's last resurrection chance' | Politics

 ''Thus, I request you kindly consider these points and give your august direction to the state government to act in the best interests of the people of Punjab immediately,'' he wrote to Sonia Gandhi.

-In the letter, Sidhu sought a meeting with Gandhi to present to her a ''Punjab Model with a 13-Point Agenda to be part of the Congress manifesto for the 2022 Assembly Elections''.
+In the letter, Sidhu sought a meeting with the Congress president to present to her a ''Punjab Model with a 13-Point Agenda to be part of the Congress manifesto for the 2022 Assembly Elections''.

 The Punjab Congress chief described the ''13-point agenda'' as separate from the issues he raised in his letter.